Launching a new Company Intranet without alienating your members.

 How is that, you post notices on notice board for days as to lobby lift of your premises may go under maintenance from so and so date.
 And no one notices or looks over it even after reading.
 Until when the lobby area gets shut for maintenance, catching many by surprise.
 This is the exact feeling when one launches new intranet for the company members.

-Companies spend large amount of time and money to introduce new digital tools to boost employee engagement, collaboration and keep everyone up-to-date.
+Companies spend a large amounts of time and money to introduce new digital tools to boost employee engagement, and collaborationand keep everyone up-to-date.
 The tools are all designed with modern app tech but still lacks adoption.

 After deploying multiple intranet software to various organisations, we have realised that an intranet’s best day is often its first day, launch day.
 When a company intranet is launched there is a buzz in office about same, and people check few main pages and then just log off.
 From first day to second, and third their interest to the new intranet fizzles out.
 Employees are busy with their daily tasks and then new intranet turns out to be just an unimportant addon task which stays in the last row of their checklist.